 As seen in the CSTD Assignment, Dialing is an independent process, and therefore has its own Call Record.
 Each digit is stored in the appropriate Destination Address location DA1 to DA3.
 The Record is opened when the Originating CSTD reaches State 2.
-It is closed by setting the State to D0, immediately the dialing is complete, and the dialed number is passed to the main process
+It is closed by setting the State to D0, immediately the dialing is complete, and the dialed number is passed to the main process.

 Sw itchin g Cen tre A Sw itchin g Cen tre B

 Call Reco rd RA1 RA2 RA3 RA4 RB1 RB2 RB3 RB4

-Dialling State DS D0 D0 DO D0 DO D0 D0 DO
+Dialling State DS D0 D0 D0 D0 D0 D0 D0 D0

 Digit DA1

 Digit DA2

 Digit DA3

-Figure 12.4 Call Record for Dialing State
+Figure 11.4 Call Record for Dialing State

 Use the telephones to make various local and trunk connections.
-See how 2 or 3 digit local calls are handled.

-1.Assume that Switching Centre A has Identity 7 and the Lines LA1 to LA4 are numbered 22, 33, 44 and 55 respectively and Switching Centre B has identity 6 and similar numbers for Lines LB1 to LB4.

-- 2. What is the response if the following numbers are dialed:

-- (i) 622 at Switch A;

-- (ii) 633 at Switch B;

-- (iii)721 at Switch A
+See now 2 or 3 digit local calls are handled.
+QUESTIONS: 1.
+Assume that Switching Centre A has Identity 7 and the Lines LA1 to LA4 are numbered 22, 33, 44 and 5 respectively and Switching Centre B has identity 6 and similar numbers for Lines LB1 to LB4.
+2. What is the response if the following numbers are dialed: (i) 622 at Switch A; (ii) 633 at Switch B; (iii) 721 at Switch A